Certified Per-Instance Unlearning Using Individual Sensitivity Bounds: Conclusion

 \section{Conclusion}

-In this work, we propose a point-dependent view of certified machine unlearning, which allows the noise calibration to depend on the specific data point being removed.
-We find this perspective particularly relevant, as it leads to a credible unlearning procedure in the ridge regression model, in contrast to uniform worst-case calibration that results in a severe loss of accuracy after unlearning.
+In this work, we propose a point-dependent view of certified machine unlearning, where noise calibration can depend on the specific data point being removed.
+In the ridge regression setting, our method yields non-vacuous certified unlearning guarantees, whereas uniform worst-case calibration can severely degrade post-unlearning performance.
+Although we obtain a full certified result only for ridge regression, where per-instance sensitivity bounds can be computed explicitly, this model captures a practically relevant regime, as illustrated by our NYU-Depth experiments, which use frozen features and train only the final linear head.

-Our theoretical guarantees rely on training dynamics exhibiting a form of contraction, which is essential for the trajectory-level GDP accounting.
-This assumption is satisfied for strongly convex and smooth objectives, such as ridge regression, but generally does not hold for end-to-end deep networks, even when using gradient clipping.
-This being said, the linear case already corresponds to a concrete and practically relevant use case, since linear models naturally arise when only the final prediction head of a neural network is trained, while the feature extractor is kept fixed.

-Despite this theoretical limitation, our experiments on non-linear models reveal large variations in effective privacy levels across data points under identical unlearning noise.
-In particular, the variability in $\hat \varepsilon_i$ values is of the same order of magnitude as the variability observed in per-instance unlearning noise for ridge regression.
-This suggests that heterogeneous unlearning difficulty is not confined to the convex linear setting and motivates the development of principled per-instance guarantees for more general training dynamics.
+Our trajectory-level GDP accounting applies more generally to dynamics satisfying a contraction condition, but extending the full certification beyond ridge regression remains open.
+Beyond this certified linear case, our non-linear experiments reveal large variations in effective privacy levels across data points under identical unlearning noise, suggesting that heterogeneous unlearning difficulty is not confined to the convex linear setting.
+Our work therefore paves the way for further development of principled certified \emph{per-instance} unlearning, in particular for non-linear training dynamics.